 Brace yourselves…(you know this one) Summer is coming.
-Now, a Maltese summer is not your average summer; do not underestimate it.
-It gets hot, humid and sticky.
+Never underestimate a Maltese Summer it gets hot, humid and sticky.

 As you attempt to take off all the excess hair on your body in the hopes of getting bikini ready, the hair you actually intended on keeping (usually the ones on your head, but I’m not judging) will not co-operate.
-The tanning sessions you long for will turn into a battle.
-It’s you versus your body as you will it to bear the heat and not set on fire.
+The tanning sessions you long for will turn into a battle; it is your body versus your spirit as you will them to bear the heat and not set on fire.
 The struggle is real.

 Go to the store and grab anything that says or at least claims to de-frizz your hair.
 Humidity can get to around 78% here.
 If your hair has never been frizzy, it will now.
 But looking on the bright side, everyone has bigger hair here so it’s all good.
 I love the anti-frizz products by John Frieda and Aussie (this is not a sponsored post, but I am accepting free stuff as of…now).